scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 Simple Point Source
 +++++++++++++++++++
-*Pylira* was designed to offer a simple Python class based user interface, which allow for a short learning curve of using the package, given that users are familiar with Python in general and optionally *Numpy* and *Astropy*.
+*Pylira* was designed to offer a simple Python class based user interface, which allows for a short learning curve of using the package, given that users are familiar with Python in general and more specifically *Numpy*.
-A typical complete usage example of the *Pylira* package is shown in the following:
+A typical complete usage example of the *Pylira* package is shown in the
+following:

 .. code-block:: python